 What is a Beneficial Interest Company Trust?

-In terms of why lenders do not like lending where this arrangement is in place, it is mainly because there are concerns that this structure could be considered contrived, and thus fall foul of HMRC anti-avoidance legislation.
-(In a nutshell, they are worried it could be a tax avoidance scheme!)
-If this happens, the borrower may well find themselves with a large tax bill which they are unable to cover.
+In terms of why lenders do not like lending where this arrangement is in place, it is predominently because there are concerns that this structure could be considered contrived and fall foul of HMRC anti-avoidance legislation.
+In a nutshell, they are worried it could be a tax avoidance scheme!

-I have an existing Beneficial Interest Company Trust and I need a re/mortgage… What do I do?
+I have an existing Beneficial Interest Company Trust; what do I do?

 Firstly, don’t panic!
-If you have a historic Beneficial Trust in place, or something similar, there are lenders who will consider your application.
-I would strongly recommend speaking to a broker, such as myself, to help guide you through the application and put your case to the lenders to find the right product for your situation.
+As I’ve said above, if you have a historic Beneficial Interest Limited Trust in place, or something similar, some lenders will consider your application.
+I would recommend you speak to a broker to help you find an appropriate lender and guide you through the application process.

 If you would like to discuss getting a mortgage through a beneficial trust or other complicated company ownership structure, please give me a call on 01732 471647 or email me directly on email@example.com